 The writers, editors and photographers of MyVeronaNJ.com are a part of Verona, just like you.
 We live here, we work here, we play here, we shop here.
 We send our kids to Verona schools and we volunteer for many of the same activities you do.
 The company we have created is based here, not somewhere else in New Jersey or across the country.

 Editor-in-Chief Virginia Citrano‘s extended family has lived in Verona since 1930.
-Virginia grew up in town, then moved away for college and journalism jobs at The Wall Street Journal‘s European edition and Institutional Investor.
-She began working on Web sites in 1995 at Crain’s New York Business and was named senior news editor at Forbes.com in 2001.
-Back in Verona since 2003, she contributes to a variety of publications and Web sites, including USAirways‘ inflight magazine, and consults on social media.
-In Verona, she has served on the board of the Episcopal Church of the Holy Spirit and has run an after-school program on the environment for elementary school children.
-She is currently a members of the Verona Environmental Commission and the board of the H.B.
+Virginia grew up in town, then moved away for college and journalism jobs at The Wall Street Journal‘s European edition, Crain’s New York Business and Forbes.com.
+Back in Verona since 2003, she contributes to a variety of publications and Web sites and consults on content programs for major technology and financial services companies.
+In Verona, she has served on the vestry of the Episcopal Church of the Holy Spirit and the H.B.
 Whitehorne SCA.
-You can reach Virginia at email@example.com.
+A graduate of Rutgers University’s Environmental Stewards program, she served for nine years on the Verona Environmental Commission and now participates in Sustainable Verona.
+She is committed to be part of Verona’s many suicide awareness and prevention programs.
+You can reach Virginia at virginia at MyVeronaNJ dot com.

-Many, many more Veronans have written or taken pictures and videos for MyVeronaNJ, and the list of contributors grows daily: Filip Babalievsky, Rachel Blinder, Danielle Boone, Scott Chesney, Alex Eliasof, David Gautieri, Dominique Marino, Ella Yarmo-Gray and Dan Robinson are just some of the names With them and you, we are building a news Web site by the community and for the community.
+Many, many more Veronans have written or taken pictures and videos for MyVeronaNJ, and the list of contributors grows daily.
+MyVeronaNJ is also a proud sponsor of Verona High School’s senior internship program, Capstone.
+With them and you, we are building a news website by the community and for the community.
+If you want to share your journalism talents with us, contact Virginia at MyVeronaNJ dot com.

 Concerned about your privacy online?
 Read our policy.